tincubeth/doc/README.md

 ### Why? <a id="why"></a>

 Ethereum (as most blockchains) has a privacy problem.
 This needs to be attacked on multiple fronts.
+One of them was described by [Péter Szilágyi at Defull -> full verification
+44
-One of them was described by [Péter Szilágyi at Devcon4](https://www.youtube.com/watch?v=J1JenTo7oLE) If you are not aware of the full extend of the problem (e.g. you think mixers would solve the problem completely) Please watch this talk before reading on.
+vcon4](https://www.youtube.com/watch?v=J1JenTo7oLE) If you are not aware of the full extend of the problem (e.g. you tfull -> full verification
+44
+hink mixers would solve the problem completely) Please watch this talk before reading on.

 ### What? <a id="what"></a>